Pencil Points – Converting Single-Family Home to Duple

 There are many reasons why a family might choose to modify their single family home to include an apartment.
 Uncle John may no longer be able to live independently yet he does not require skilled nursing care; mom and dad are retiring and selling the old homestead so they can travel more but they still desire a small place to call home; daughter, Jane, has completed college but is not ready to break that family bond until she has landed a full-time job; the extra income from an apartment could help pay increasing energy and tax costs on the property; housing for local college students may be a growing, profitable market that can provide additional income, etc.

 Once the decision is made to convert the house to a two unit dwelling, a number of things must be considered.
 Perhaps the best place to start is by a visit to the local Code Enforcement Official (CEO) and Zoning Enforcement Official (ZEO), or consult with a design professional, like Bela Development, who can assist in the initial project research.
 If the home is located in a municipality controlled by zoning, the zoning official can tell the homeowner what type of uses are permitted in that zone, other uses allowed by special permit as well as uses that are expressly prohibited.
 Where zoning regulations apply, the ZEO will also identify minimum and maximum requirements for lot coverage, building setbacks, lot area (per dwelling), primary and accessory building height(s), off-street parking, maximum number of un-related residents per dwelling, buffering standards for visual separation between properties and so on.
 If one or more of the regulations can not be satisfied within the proposed design parameters, the homeowner also has the option of applying for a variance to the standard requirement(s) to receive permission to build as a special case, subject to approval from the local Board of Zoning Appeals.
+It was also advised to hire a commercial building surveyor to determine the exact state of the building before the renovations are done.

 Once zoning issues have been addressed and the basic design established by either the homeowner or their design professional, the design is presented to the building inspector (CEO) for preliminary review.
 Following that review, detailed construction drawings and specifications are prepared for submission to the building inspector to obtain a building permit and inform the contractor about the scope of construction work required.
 Alteration/conversions can be tricky projects.
 Homeowners should not expect a building inspector to suggest design solutions or code compliance alternatives since that is beyond his/her authority as a Code Enforcement Official.